Theย Lordย is close to the brokenhearted and saves those who are crushed in spirit.ย Psalm 34:18

 Published by Lisa Brittain

 My passion is to walk so closely to Jesus that others want to know Him too.
 I love to introduce women to Him as we walk, talk, and work together hand in hand through everyday life.
-Nothing thrills me more than to watch someone fall so in love with Jesus through His word and conversation; learning to trust His heart and receive His great love!
+Nothing thrills me more than to watch someone fall in love with Jesus through His word; learning to trust His heart and receive His great love!

-I have been married to my dear man for over 30 rollercoaster years.
+I have been married to my dear man for over 36 rollercoaster years.
 We're simply thrilled that our latter days are more joyful and purposeful than our first.
-Together we have two - grown young men on their own journeys.
-Additionally, we share our home with 3 lively rescue pups.
+Together we have helped to grow two young men, who are now married with their own families.
+God is continuing to help them write their own faith stories.
+Additionally, we share our home with an old rescue pup.

-I look forward to having you join me on this journey of faith...
+I look forward to having you join me here to fix our eyes on Jesus and shine with His radiance,

 Lisa